Tatum, Brown propel Celtics past Pistons

-Jayson Tatum hit a fallaway jumper with 2.9 seconds remaining in the fourth quarter to give the visiting Boston Celtics a 122-120 win over the Detroit Pistons on Sunday.
+Jayson Tatum hit a fallaway jumper with 2.9 seconds remaining to give the visiting Boston Celtics a 122-120 win over the Detroit Pistons on Sunday.

 The teams were playing in Detroit for the second time in three days.
 The Pistons scored the last eight points on Friday to claim a 96-93 victory.